 To learn more about this Hello World app, see the Hello World code review section.

-Clean upTo avoid incurring charges to your Cloud Platform project, you can delete your project to stop billing for all resources within the project.
+Clean upTo avoid incurring charges, you can delete your GCP project to stop billing for all the resources used within that project.

 - In the project list, select the project you want to delete and click Delete project.